eliomartinezb/chipper-api/README.md

 Estimated Time Required: [Your Estimate Here]

-After updating the estimate, commit your changes using the following command:
+> After updating the estimate and right before you start coding, commit your changes using the following command:
 `git add README.md && git commit -m "Task 3 estimated" && git push`

-Please make sure to commit this right before you start working on the task.

 🏁 **ONCE YOU HAVE COMPLETED THE TASK**

-After implementing the feature, commit your work using the following commands:
+> After implementing the feature, commit your work using the following commands:
 `git add -A && git commit -m "Added notification for users when new post of favorite user is created" && git push`

 ## 4. Import users